The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Discussion

-Even so we note, given the limited analysis performed in this work, that the observed number of luminous SNe does not argue against a standard IMF in Arp\,220.
-This conclusion is notably different from previous studies of the SNe/SNR population in Arp\,220 which suggest a top-heavy IMF to explain the observed source population (see e.g. \cite{parra2007}).
-We note that although \cite{parra2007} used (a part of) the same raw data as analysed in this work, there are differences in calibration and imaging methods between the studies.
-In particular, there are significant differences for multiple sources between our work and previous studies using the same raw data (see Appendix \ref{sect:prevstudycomp}).
-A more thorough analysis of the data to constrain the IMF in Arp\,220 should therefore include careful, detailed modeling of multiple of the compact sources to better constrain source ages.
+A more thorough analysis of the data to constrain the IMF in Arp\,220 should therefore include careful, detailed modeling of multiple compact sources to better constrain for example source ages.
 This is however beyond the scope of this work, and will be the subject of a future paper.
-In addition to the data presented here, this future work will include new global VLBI observations which are currently being scheduled.
+In addition to the data presented here, this future work will include new global VLBI observations.
 These data will help to further constrain the evolution of these objects and hence the rate of very luminous SNe in Arp\,220.